aLucaz/employee-maintenance-app/README.md

 # Employee Maintenance App

 This is a minimalistic application designed to streamline the management of essential employee information within an organization.
 With a primary focus on simplicity and efficiency, this MVP offers the following key features:

 1. **View Employee Information**: Quickly access and display fundamental details about employees, including their names, job titles, contact information, and hire dates.
 This feature provides an at-a-glance overview of the workforce.

 2. **Edit Employee Details**: Easily update critical employee information, such as their department and employment status.
 This functionality allows administrators or authorized personnel to make necessary adjustments in real-time.

 Designed as a Minimum Viable Product (MVP), this application provides essential functionality to support basic employee management needs.
 It simplifies the process of viewing and editing employee data while maintaining a user-friendly interface.

+For more advanced features and expanded capabilities, future iterations of the Employee Maintenance App can be developed based on specific organizational requirements.

 ## Client & Server